scrivanolabs/LGPLScrivano/replacedll.md

 9. Click on "Create".
 Install the modification package and Scrivano will run using the replace dll files.

 NOTE: There is no guarantee that replacing dll files will not modify the app's behaviour or functionality, so use this method at your own risk.

+# How to replace Qt dll files used in Scrivano for Linux
+Scrivano for Linux is built using the [Qt Framework](https://qt.io).
+It uses the Qt libraries (version 5.15.2) by dynamically linking to them at runtime.
+The use of such libraries is made under the LGPL v3.0 license (see here https://www.gnu.org/licenses/lgpl-3.0.en.html) which grants the user to replace the dynamically linked Qt libraries used in Scrivano with another independent build of the Qt libraries.
+The prebuilt libraries are located inside the `lib` folder inside the installation directory.
+To replace them just replace the files with your own independent build of the Qt libraries.